The Titanic submersible was going down nearly 13,000 feet. Just how deep in the ocean is that? - KESQ

 By Amy O’Kruk and Annette Choi, CNN

-The search continues for a minivan-sized submersible, called the Titan, that was carrying five people who were traveling to view the wreckage of the Titanic in the North Atlantic.
+“We now believe that our CEO Stockton Rush, Shahzada Dawood and his son Suleman Dawood, Hamish Harding and Paul-Henri Nargeolet, have sadly been lost,” the company said in a statement.

-The vessel lost contact with its mother ship Sunday morning, about 1 hour and 45 minutes into the trip down to nearly 13,000 feet.
+The US Coast Guard said the debris discovered by rescuers was consistent with a “catastrophic implosion of the vessel.”

-Titan has between 70 and 96 hours of life support, according to the US Coast Guard, which means less than a day of oxygen may be left on the vessel.
+The vessel, called the Titan, lost contact with its mother ship Sunday morning, about 1 hour and 45 minutes into the trip down to nearly 13,000 feet in the North Atlantic to view the wreckage of the Titanic.

 The Titanic lies around 12,500 feet below sea level.
 For perspective, the world’s deepest scuba dive reached 1,090 feet in 2022, while the world’s tallest building, the Burj Khalifa, would only go down 2,717 feet into the ocean – still roughly 9,700 feet short of reaching the Titanic wreckage.